Alvin Gajadhur

-Alvin Gajadhur (born 3 July 1973) is a Polish politician, statesman, chemical engineer, and educator.
-From 2016 to 2024, he served as the Chief Inspector of Road Transport of Poland, and in 2023, he was the Minister of Infrastructure.
+Alvin Gajadhur (/pl/; born 3 July 1973) is a Polish politician, civil servant, chemical engineer, and educator.
+From 2017 to 2024, he served as the Chief Inspector of Road Transport of Poland, and in 2023, he was the Minister of Infrastructure.
+He is an Independent politician, associated with the Law and Justice party.

 Early life and education

-Alvin Gajadhur was born on 3 July 1973 in London, England, as a son of Polish mother, Zofia, and Indian father, Anirood, and grew up in Poland.
+Alvin Gajadhur was born on 3 July 1973 in London, England, as the son of Polish mother, Zofia, and Indian father, Anirood, and grew up in Poland.
 He graduated from St. Augustin General Education High School in Warsaw, and later, from the Warsaw University of Technology with degrees in chemical engineering, and management and marketing.
 In 2003, he received the title of the habilitated doctor in chemiatry from the same university.
 He also completed the training for candidates for road transport inspectors.